BNL-DAQ-LDRD/NeuralCompression_v2/README.md

   We use the `MultiStepLR` scheduler for the training.
   We will multiply the learning rate by a `gamma` < 1 every `sched-steps` steps after the first `num-warmup-epochs` epochs.
-- `sched-gamma`: The gamma that is multiplied to the learning rate.
+- `sched-gamma`: The learning rate is multiplied by gamma every `sched-steps` steps after passing `num-warmup-epochs` epochs.
 - `batch-size`: Batch size.
 - `learning-rate`: Learning rate.
 - `save-frequency`: Saving checkpoints every `save-frequency` epochs.